oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 LAPS allows system administrators the ability to set a different, random password for the common local administrator account on each computer in the domain and store the password for the computer's local administrator account in Active Directory, secured in a confidential attribute in the computer's corresponding Active Directory object.

-Local Administrator Design Decisions for all agencies and implementation types.
+Local Administrator Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---